jax-ml/jax/jax/experimental/jax2tf/README.md

 do not yet have differentiation rules defined.
 For other ops, we would have to ensure that they match the JAX differentiation rules.

-All of these problems are solved by having the converter annotate the converted function with a ``tf.custom_gradient`` that, upon TensorFlow differentiation, will lazily call into JAX to compute the ``jax.vjp`` of the converted function, followed by jax2tf conversion.
+All of these problems are solved by having the jax2tf converter annotate the converted function with a ``tf.custom_gradient`` that, upon TensorFlow differentiation, will lazily call into JAX to compute the ``jax.vjp`` of the converted function, followed by jax2tf conversion.
 This ensures that JAX’s differentiation uses the JAX rules and custom gradients.
 In particular, TensorFlow’s internal op differentiation rules will not be used at all, and we need not worry about ops not having differentiation rules that match JAX's.
-The jax2tf converter has an option to skip the custom gradients and wrap instead the converted function with ``tf.raw_ops.PreventGradient`` to generated an error in case a gradient computation is attempted.
+The jax2tf converter has an option ``with_gradient=False`` to skip the custom gradients and wrap instead the converted function with ``tf.raw_ops.PreventGradient`` to generated an error in case a gradient computation is attempted.

-Currently there is a bug that prevents using custom gradients with SavedModel (see [Caveats](#caveats) below).
+Currently, there is a bug that prevents using custom gradients with SavedModel (see [Caveats](#caveats) below).

 ## Shape-polymorphic conversion